That Beer Is For Me, Not My Boyfriend

 These stereotypes definitely influence a person’s decision to order – or assumption that someone has ordered – something, not to mention the pressure they put on people to behave a certain way in order to appear more masculine or feminine.

 All of this brings us right back to how beauty standards and ideas about femininity shape our thinking.
-In years gone by we had sexist advertisements to contend with.
-In today's digital age, influencers like the Kardashian Jenners either explicitly or implicitly promote diet culture and unattainable beauty standards, which have a huge hand in contributing to this narrative.
+In years gone by, we had sexist advertisements to contend with.
+In today's digital age, influencers either explicitly or implicitly promote diet culture and unattainable beauty standards, which have a huge hand in contributing to this narrative.

 "Many of our biases toward gendered ordering at restaurants are related to traditional beauty standards that are upheld and reinforced by the dominant patriarchal society.
 In this world, [it is often assumed that] men eat more and consume more meat while women eat less (and healthier foods) to conform to traditional beauty standards of thinness," adds Amanda.